DemonicStorm/WhatsAppExportParser/readme.md

 if you missed to check in, you can give the correct time with the according keyword in this format: "kommen 8:45".
 Otherwise the Timestamp of the Message is used for the documentation.
 This Version includes only one possible break during the shift.

+# Use
+to use the script or .exe, paste a exported file in the same directory as script and exe, with the defaultname "_chat.txt"